Contract Administration: A Comprehensive Guide

 B. Clarifications of Misconceptions

-Misconception: “Contract administration is overly complex.”
+Misconception: "Contract Administration is overly complex for everyday use."

 V. Conclusion